WhiteheadLab/MultiPop_killifish/multipop/RNA-seq/Readme.md

-this folder contains all of the scripts used to process the RNA-seq data in the "data" folder
+this folder contains all of the files used to process the RNA-seq data

 Embryos (n = 5) were collected for transcriptomic analyses from 3 replicate containers and flash frozen in liquid nitrogen at pre-hatch/onset of eye and pectoral fin movement (~10-14 dpf)